Code-Institute-Submissions/milestone2/README.md

 One thing a wanted to test automatically was wether the checkSequence function would preform correctly every time.
 Instead of having to play the game until you reached level 30 to see if the game still preformed as it should, I used Jasmine to preform a simple unit test.
 You will find this test in the repository.
 In this test you can enter a sequence as long as you like and test wether the checkSequence function return true or false.

+#### JS Lint

+I used this to test that my javascript was valid.
+Below are the warnings I recieved:

+    9.24 Use double quotes, not single quotes.
+    $(window).on('load', function() {

+    9.21 This function needs a "use strict" pragma.
+    $(window).on('load', function() {
+    (using "use strict" caused a bug)

+    10.5 Use double quotes, not single quotes.
+      $('#game-modal').modal('show');

+    10.26 Use double quotes, not single quotes.
+      $('#game-modal').modal('show');

+    14.18 This function needs a "use strict" pragma.
+    $(document).ready(function() {
+    (using "use strict" caused a bug)

+    24.23 Undeclared 'Audio'.
+      var startSound = new Audio("assets/sounds/gameStart.mp3");
+      (not fixed but works)

+    25.21 Undeclared 'Audio'.
+      var endSound = new Audio("assets/sounds/gameOver.mp3");
+      (not fixed but works)

+    41.20 Undeclared 'Audio'.
+        var sound = new Audio(colourSounds[id]);
+        (not fixed but works)

+    116.11 Unexpected expression '++' in statement position. index++;
+          (++ is still valid)

+    118.16 Expected '===' and instead saw '=='.
+          if (index == startSequence.length) {

+    135.1 Unexpected trailing space.

+    136.1 Unexpected trailing space.

+    145.9 Unexpected expression '++' in statement position. level++;
+        (++ is still valid)

+    152.3 Unexpected trailing space.

+    164.11 Unexpected expression '++' in statement position. index++;
+          (++ is still valid)

+    166.16 Expected '===' and instead saw '=='.
+          if (index == gameSequence.length) {

+    169.6 Unexpected 'else'.
+          else if (resetClicked) {

+    177.1 Unexpected trailing space.

+    190.33 Expected '===' and instead saw '=='.
+        else if (userSequence.length == gameSequence.length) {

+    203.42 Expected '+= 1' and instead saw '++'.
+        for (i = 0; i < userSequence.length; i++) {

+    204.26 Expected '!==' and instead saw '!='.
+          if (userSequence[i] != gameSequence[i]) {

+    230.73 Unexpected trailing space.
+        /*  The resetDisabled function is used to stop the user from clicking

+    235.3Unexpected trailing space.

+I corrected most of them.
+After some research, using ++ is still valid, so I left it as is.
+Using the "use strict pragma" caused a bug so  left it as is

 <br>

 #### HTML Validator

+I recieved two warnings using W3C validator.

+The type attribute is unnecessary for JavaScript resources.
+From line 12, column 5; to line 12, column 59

+Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.
+From line 43, column 5; to line 43, column 23

+I corrected the javascript warning, I didn't need a heading in the sepcified section.

 <br>

 #### CSS Validator

+After putting the code through the validator, there were a number of warnings and errors that came from bootstrap, but my stylesheet was fine

 <br>